IsaacNguyen/IsaacNguyen/README.md

-### Hi, I am Isaac Nguyen, a first year studying Computer Science at UCI 👋
+### Hi!
+I am Isaac Nguyen, a first year studying Computer Science at UCI 👋

 <!--
 **IsaacNguyen/IsaacNguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.